jimratliff/GenoMac-user/resources/docs_to_display_to_user/Dropbox_how_to_configure.md

   - “Your Dropbox now lives in a secure location”
   - “Dropbox can be accessed from the shortcut under Locations in Finder.”
   - “Take our tour to check out flexible options for file storage on this Mac.”
+### Make Preferences_common available offline
+-The Finder window pointing to the Dropbox folder shows all of its contents as online-only.
+- The Preferences_common directory should be available-offline
+  - ❑ Right-click on the Preferences_common directory and choose “Make available offline”

 ## Return to terminal and acknowledge
 - [ ] Type `done` to acknowledge that you’ve completed these manual steps.